Narayana108/cr-droid-install-guide/2-flash-rom.md

 - Make sure no errors occurred,
 - Reboot to system  !
 And you should be now booted into the newly installed CRDroid version !

-3.4 Flash NickGapps (Optional: Need for Playstore and Play Services)
+3.4 Flash NickGapps (Optional.
+Needed for Playstore and Play Services)

 - Reboot to recovery
 - Flash the Nikgapps
 - Wipe Dalvik/ArtCache and Cache
 - Make sure no errors occurred,
 - Reboot to system !
+- If Play Store is not there redo this step, and make sure other simalar apps like microG is uninstalled.

 ✅ Done !
 Reboot your phone and start using CR-Droid !